Stop Asian hate. Asian lives matter.

 Looking to get more involved with YNPN Portland?

-YNPN Portland is always looking for new, dedicated volunteers to join one of our two committees (see descriptions below).
-As an all-volunteer organization, we need new talent to help further our mission of engaging young nonprofit professionals around personal and professional development.
+As a volunteer-driven organization, YNPN Portland is always looking for dedicated talent to help further our mission of engaging young nonprofit professionals around personal and professional development.

 Volunteering at YNPN Portland offers an opportunity to explore ideas and try on new leadership skills in a safe and supportive environment - all while making friends and building connections with fellow nonprofit professionals in Portland!

 Volunteers typically get involved by joining a committee or becoming part of the leadership team.
 More information is below.

 If you are interested in volunteering, please fill out the interest form and we will work to get you connected.

 Thank you for your interest in YNPN Portland – we look forward to hearing from you!

 The Marketing Committee is responsible for all marketing and publicity of YNPN Portland.
 Volunteers on this committee manage the YNPN Portland brand and related communications, including website, eNews, social media platforms, promotional materials, and PR & Media relationships.
 The team’s primary aim is to market YNPN Portland news and events for the overall expansion and success of the group through a multi-faceted communications plan.

 Volunteers on this committee share and strengthen their writing, editing, design, and technology talents, as well as engaging in creative brainstorming for long-term planning.